 WG Notes on B-1:

 There may be various ways to implement this recommendation in order to achieve this objective; the feasibility and effectiveness of these options should be further explored as part of the implementation process.
-As an example, it was suggested that P/P services could be required to provide the registration data in a uniform / standard format that would make it clear that the domain name registration involves a P/P service - e.g. entering in the field for registrant information ‘Service Name, on behalf of customer’ (in the case of a proxy service this could then include a number, customer #512, while in the case of a privacy service it would include the actual customer name).
+As an example, it was suggested that P/P services could be required to provide the registration data in a uniform / standard format that would make it clear that the domain name registration involves a P/P service - e.g., entering in the field for registrant information ‘Service Name, on behalf of customer’ (in the case of a proxy service this could then include a number, such as customer #512, while in the case of a privacy service it would include the actual customer name).
 Following submission of this information to the registrar, this information would then be displayed in WHOIS making it clearly identifiable as a domain name registration involving a P/P service.

 CATEGORY B QUESTION 2 - Should ICANN-accredited privacy/proxy service providers be required to conduct periodic checks to ensure accuracy of customer contact information; and if so, how?

 WG Preliminary Conclusion: The WG recommends that proxy and privacy customer data be validated and verified in a manner consistent with the requirements outlined in the WHOIS Accuracy Specification of the 2013 RAA.
-Moreover, in the cases where validation and verification of the P/P customer data was carried out by the registrar, re-verification by the P/P service of the same, identical, information should not be required.
+Moreover, in the cases where validation and verification of the P/P customer data was carried out by the registrar, re-verification by the P/P service of the same, identical information should not be required.

 WG Notes on B-2: